markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-overview.md

 ### View a summary of the data you've shared with us over time

-The **About my data** in the Diagnostic Data Viewer lets you see an overview of the Windows data you've shared with Microsoft.
+The **About your data** in the Diagnostic Data Viewer lets you see an overview of the Windows data you've shared with Microsoft.

 Through this feature, you can see how much data you send on average each day, the breakdown of your data by category, the top components and services that have sent data, and more.